 You don't have to do anything else other than sit back and enjoy.

 However you paid for CBS All Access will transition over to Paramount+.
-If you were on the ad-supported $5.99-a-month plan, you'll keep that price and still keep all your features, even when the lower-tiered $4.99-a-month plan becomes an option in July, and your current plan goes away.
+If you were on the ad-supported $5.99-a-month plan, you'll keep that price and still keep all your features, even when the lower-tiered $4.99-a-month plan becomes an option on June 7, 2021, and your current plan becomes no longer available.
 (Don't worry, you'll be grandfathered in, at least for a while.)

 One other change that you need to be aware of — if you previously used a cable subscription to log in to CBS All Access and watch a live stream of your local CBS affiliate, that's changed.
 You'll now need to use the CBS app (or website) to do that.
 Or in not so many words — Paramount+ is not free with a cable subscription.